YunoHost-Apps/onlyoffice_ynh/README.md

 ## Overview

+OnlyOffice Document Server is an online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.

 Online collaborative edition of OnlyOffice documents requires:
 1. a server part, with two installation options:
    1. OnlyOffice Document Server packaged for YunoHost.